 What is data annotation and why does it matter?

 Daily life is guided by algorithms.
-Even the simplest decisions — an estimated time of arrival from a GPS app or the next song in the streaming queue — can filter through artificial intelligence and machine learning algorithms.
+Even the simplest decisions — an estimated time of arrival from a GPS app or the next song in the streaming queue — can filter through artificial intelligence and machine learning (ML) algorithms.
 We rely on these algorithms for a number of different reasons which include personalization and efficiency.
-But their ability to deliver on these promises is dependent on data annotation: the process of accurately labeling datasets to train artificial intelligence to make future decisions.
+But their ability to deliver on these promises is dependent on data annotation: The process of accurately labeling datasets to train artificial intelligence to make future decisions.
 Data annotation is the workhorse behind our algorithm-driven world.

 What is data annotation?

 Data is the backbone of the customer experience.
 How well you know your clients directly impacts the quality of their experiences.
 As brands gather more and more insight on their customers, AI can help make the data collected actionable.
-According to Gartner, by 2022, 70% of customer interactions are expected to filter through technologies like machine learning (ML) applications, chatbots and mobile messaging.

 As it currently stands, data scientists spend a significant portion of their time preparing data, according to a survey by data science platform Anaconda.
 Part of that is spent fixing or discarding anomalous/non-standard pieces of data and making sure measurements are accurate.
 These are vital tasks, given that algorithms rely heavily on understanding patterns in order to make decisions, and that faulty data can translate into biases and poor predictions by AI.